0cjs/hilbert-ps-proofchecker/doc/explainer.md

-not quite suitable for us because it is designed for an arbitrary numbers of children per node, which means it doesn't have things such as an in-order iterator. [binarytree] is also pretty popular and is what I chose to use here.
+not quite suitable for us because it is designed for an arbitrary numbers of children per node, which means it doesn't have things such as an in-order iterator. [binarytree] is also pretty popular and is what I chose to use initially.
+It was initially useful, but was removed in a later refactoring because it wasn't pulling its weight.
+See the "remove binarytree" commit for details.

-[`src/binarytree.pt`] is a set of tests for the third-party `binarytree` library that I use for ASTs; thus it has no corresponding `.py` file.
-The tests are not because I don't trust the behaviour of `binarytree` (it already has plenty of its own tests), but because this is how I usually explore the behaviour of a library that I've not used before.
-The tests also serve to document some specific library behaviour used by my code in a fairly obvious way, rather than being buried in the (extensive) library documentation.
+In case you're curious about them from the history, the no-longer-existing `src/binarytree.pt` as a set of tests for the third-party `binarytree` library that was previously used for ASTs; thus it had no corresponding `.py` file.
+The tests were there not because I don't trust the behaviour of `binarytree` (it already has plenty of its own tests), but because this is how I usually explore the behaviour of a library that I've not used before.
+The tests also served to document some specific library behaviour used by my code in a fairly obvious way, rather than being buried in the (extensive) library documentation.

 [`src/formula.py`] implements my formula class in Python, with accompanying tests in [`src/formula.pt`].
 It lets you do, e.g., this:

-    >>> str(F('→', F('→', NO('ψ'), NO('φ')), F('→', 'φ', 'ψ')))
+    >>> str(Fm('→', Fm('→', No(ψ), No(φ)), Fm('→', φ, ψ)))
     (¬ψ → ¬φ) → (φ → ψ)

-(The above is directly from the docstring for class `F` and is also a test that's executed by pytest, using doctest.)
+(The above is directly from the docstring for class `Fm` and is also a test that's executed by pytest, using doctest.)

 This is actually a lot more code and documentation than I'd normally write